Joshuaingram/joshuaingram.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
-I'm currently a data science masters student at New College of Florida, where I also earned my received my Bachelor's in Statistics & Applied Mathematics from New College of Florida.
+I'm currently a data science masters student at New College of Florida, where I also received my Bachelor's in Statistics & Applied Mathematics from New College of Florida.
 My research is focused on astrostatistics, the crossover of astrophysics and statistics.

 Updates
 ======